ibra-kdbra/Cpp_Projects/README.md

 ### **This repo** will contain some forked or cloned repos from other users, their credit will be found in every *README* of each directory and it will be edited to my need

-### I hope this repository never stops growing and teach me new things about this fascinating programming language
+### I hope this repository never stops growing and teaches me new things about this fascinating programming language

 # Table of Contents